Master of Science in Psychology: Concentration in School Psychology

 Program Coordinator: Diane Harris

-This M.S. in Psychology, concentration in School Psychology leads to the Pupil Personnel Services Credential with authorization in School Psychology.
-Designed primarily for full-time SF State students, an M.S. is earned after successful completion of the fourth semester and the Pupil Personnel Services Credential with an authorization in School Psychology is awarded after successful completion of the sixth semester in the program.
+This Master of Science in Psychology: Concentration in School Psychology leads to the Pupil Personnel Services Credential with authorization in School Psychology.
+Designed primarily for full-time SF State students, an M.S. is earned after successful completion of the fourth semester, and the Pupil Personnel Services Credential with an authorization in School Psychology is awarded after successful completion of the sixth semester in the program.

 Graduate Programs in Psychology